 Thomas Oakes, Clay Technician; BA in Art Education, Kutztown University; Certified Art Teacher-grades K-12; Ceramicist, President of the Board at CALC 2008.
 Taught elementary art for 10 years and now teaches art classes at CALC to all ages while continuing to make pottery for commissioned work and for sale.

 Kirsten Olson is a ceramic artist whose inspiration comes from the far north.
 She completed her MFA at the University of Alaska Fairbanks, has taught as ceramic adjunct faculty at Juniata College, completed a residency in Seagrove, NC.
 Kirsten received several awards including the American Craft Week 2016 Rising Star, NICHE Award finalist in 2017, and 2017 Best in American Made.
-Kirsten has her own studio at 34 W. Pomfret Street and manages the ceramic studio at CALC.
+Kirsten has her own studio at 34 W. Pomfret Street.

 Carol Reed is an award winning artist and Pennsylvania native.
 She has a B.F.A. in Painting from Syracuse University.
 Carol has completed coursework in chemistry, studied batik in Florence, indigo & natural dyeing at Longwood Gardens and shibori techniques with Ana Lisa Hedstrom. www.carolreed.org